 After you reassure your colleague that you’re not going to insult him or her, then you can offer facts and extend an invitation to learn more about your position.
 When you put it all together, it can look like this:

 I know how you feel.
-I felt the same way for many years, but I found that an AR-15 is a just a rifle that can be customized for many uses.
-Yes, there are people who use them for hunting, but I have one specifically for home defense.
-My AR is outfitted with a flashlight and other accessories for safety, and I use ammo that will dissipate its energy upon impact, so I can save my children’s lives from an intruder, but also not endanger those in adjacent homes.
-I also need my AR-15 for my sport because it’s required for competition in 2-gun and 3-gun matches.
-I also learned that AR-15s are not assault rifles; they are semi-automatic, which means that you pull the trigger 1x for every shot.
-It goes pew, pew, pew, pew.
-Assault rifles are automatic and they go ratatatatatatatatatat and they are very expensive and not common.
-Yes, it can be confusing, but I can teach you.
-Would you like to shoot my AR?
-It’s really fun and I’d love to take you to the range.
+I felt the same way for many years, but I found that an AR-15 is not a military-grade weapon.
+You’re thinking of the M-16, which is a different rifle.
+The AR-15, rather, is a civilian rifle that is semi-automatic, which means that you pull the trigger 1x for every 1 bullet that comes out.
+They are really popular for hunting and home defense.
+I choose ammo that dissipates its energy upon impact, so I can be sure to save my children’s lives from an intruder, and also not endanger those in adjacent homes.
+I also need an AR-15 for my sport because it’s required for competition in 2-gun and 3-gun matches.
+It’s lightweight and can be easily customized for safety — it’s the most popular rifle in the world.
+Would you like to shoot mine?
+It’s really fun to shoot and I’d love to help you learn more.

 “We need more laws to make it harder for people to get guns.”

 I know how you feel.
 I felt the same way, but I found that laws only work if people obey them.
-Look at Dr. Suzanna Gratia Hupp — she was with her parents in Luby’s in Killeen, TX, when a man drove his truck into the building and shot people, including her parents.
+Dr. Suzanna Gratia Hupp was with her parents in Luby’s in Killeen, TX, when a man drove his truck into the building and shot people, including her parents.
 She had a handgun, but left it in her car because laws at the time didn’t permit purse carry.
 She says blaming the man is like blaming a rabid dog, but she blames Congress for taking her right to self-protection away from her.
 The man wasn’t sane and he used his truck and his gun to kill, but because she followed the law *she* was the one who was unarmed.
 If she had her gun she would have saved many lives.
+Is there a gun control law that would have protected her?
 What would you do to protect your life in that situation?
 Have you ever shot a gun before?
 Would you like me to teach you?

-“This type of violence doesn’t occur in other developed countries.”
+“This type of violence doesn’t occur in other countries.”

 I know how you feel.
-I felt the same way because there are scary statistics shown in the media.
-But I had seen many violent attacks internationally on the news, as well, so I found that I had to do my own research.
-Some of the most violent nations on earth don’t keep or publish homicide statistics because of international relations or reliance on tourism, therefore we can only compare countries that provide data.
-Also, data is often incomplete because mass shooting reports don’t include acts with firearms that are considered terrorism, such as the attack in Paris on Charlie Hebdo, or mass homicides without firearms (using knives, vehicles, or bombs).
+I felt the same way because everyone talks about incidents when they happen here.
+I found that some of the most violent nations on earth don’t keep or publish homicide statistics because of international relations or reliance on tourism, therefore we can only compare countries that provide data.
+Unfortunately the data is often incomplete because mass shooting reports don’t include acts with firearms that are considered terrorism, such as the attack in Paris on Charlie Hebdo, or mass homicides without firearms (using knives, vehicles, or bombs).
 For example, U.S. has had the most incidents of mass shootings, but Norway, Finland, and Switzerland have higher mass shooting fatalities per capita.
-According to the UN, El Salvador, Honduras, and Venezuela have the highest intentional homicide rates, 1400% higher than the U.S. It is difficult to know what stats to listen to, but we can look into it together.
-How can we save lives from all types of violence?
-Would you like to learn more with me?
+According to the UN, El Salvador, Honduras, and Venezuela have the highest intentional homicide rates, 1400% higher than the U.S. How can we save lives from all types of violence?

 “Anybody can just go to a gun show and walk out with a gun.
 Congress needs to close this loophole.”